cviper480/Dot_Files/Readme.md

 I have stolen a lot from TypeCraft (https://github.com/typecraft-dev/dotfiles) (https://www.youtube.com/@typecraft_dev) regarding the Starship theme.
 All of the color themes are Dracula.

+I also shrink down the taskbar and remove all of the shortcuts.
+I like to keep it very minimal since my workflow revolves around hotkeys.

 ![image](https://github.com/user-attachments/assets/9f4e04e2-c7d9-482a-9834-8890745a8ef4)